Skip to footer content

 WorkBook workbook = WorkBook.LoadCSV(path, ExcelFileFormat.XLSX, ",");

-// Save as Excel XLSX format - create new Excel file
+// Save as Excel XLSX format -- creates a new Excel file

 workbook.SaveAs("quarterly_sales.xlsx");